bearcattt/codespaces-blank/README.md

 Starting from v3, Ultraviolet uses [bare-mux](https://github.com/MercuryWorkshop/bare-mux), a library that allows you to switch out your Bare client.

-If you operate using an older Ultraviolet, we encourage you to update.
+If you operate using an older , we encourage you to update.
+Ultraviolet
 If you're too lazy to do either of the above, you can install an outdated and unsupported version of Ultraviolet.

 ```sh